jemmy512/book-notes/Linux/unp.md

 * ![](../Images/Unp/6.2-blocking-io.png)

 ### Nonblocking I/O Model
-* When we set a socket to be nonblocking, we are telling the kernel when an I/O opera- tion that I request cannot be completed without putting the process to sleep, do not put the process to sleep, but return an error instead.
+* When we set a socket to be nonblocking, we are telling the kernel when an I/O operation that I request cannot be completed without putting the process to sleep, do not put the process to sleep, but return an error instead.
 * ![](../Images/Unp/6.2-non-blocking-io.png)

 ### I/O Multiplexing